liuguangqiang/TensorFlowStudying/src/com/guangqiang/face-recognition/face-detection/face-detection.md

 ![Alt text](/arts/find_all_faces.png)

-## Convert to mosaic for all faces.
+## Convert all the faces to mosaic.

 ![Alt text](/arts/mosaic_faces.png)